 Where do heroes go?
 Into the Earth where they may rot In the gullets of worms and eels and subterrene things To the bottom of the Night Ocean -Carcosan children’s nursery rhyme [approximate translation] I have been neglectful in transcribing my make-belief campaigning of blood-splattered nightmare fantasy-adventure on lost, cursed Carcosa.
 At long last, the … More [Actual Play] Lost on Carcosa Pt.
 VIII: Where do Heroes Go?

-[Campaign Setting] Mechamorphosis (2004) Lyse Kapp & Rob Vaughn (Fantasy Flight Games) In reviewing the body of RPGdom, sometimes one is blessed.
+[Campaign Setting] Mechamorphosis (2004) Lyse Kapp & Rob Vaughn (Fantasy Flight Games) Summary: Transformers + Autism In reviewing the body of RPGdom, sometimes one is blessed.
 One discovers a work that is sleek, elegant, beautiful, poetic and unique.
-Sometimes by merely perusing its pages one’s own home game is improved, no matter how slightly, forevermore.
-They whisper that beyond … More PrinceofNothingReviews: Mechamorphosis; A joyless descent into the worst excesses of the d20 system.
+Sometimes by merely perusing its pages one’s own home game is improved, no matter how slightly, forevermore. … More PrinceofNothingReviews: Mechamorphosis; A joyless descent into the worst excesses of the d20 system.

-[Campaign Setting] Virtual (2003) Anthony Pryor (Fantasy Flight Games) (Christ this one is long.
+[Campaign Setting] Virtual (2003) Anthony Pryor (Fantasy Flight Games) Summary: Tron (Christ this one is long.
 Something about Tron-clones triggers my logorrhoea).
 Ah, the halcyon days of the d20 boom.
-Brimming with potential, the d20 market eventually got clogged with a flood of substandard if not utterly wretched and uninspired garbage supplements married to a system that … More PrinceofNothingReviews: Virtual
+Brimming with potential, the d20 market eventually got clogged with a flood of substandard if not utterly wretched supplements married to a system that was … More PrinceofNothingReviews: Virtual